gamermount56/sdk-readme/README.md

 ## License Summary

-+ You should really read the full license, it is not that long.
++ Read the full license, it is not that long.
+This summary is not a replacement for reading the full license.
 + Do not share *Confidential Information* information on the Osmo SDK publicly or to other parties that have not signed the SDK License
 + This license does *NOT* allow you to publish a commercial or free application.
 If you wish to do this, please contact us.
 + We provide the Osmo SDK 'As Is'